zensoup/ulauncher-unicode/README.rst

 ulauncher-unicode
 -----------------

-A `Ulauncher`_ extension for searching unicode characters and copying to clipboard.
+A `Ulauncher`_ extension for searching unicode characters and copying them to the clipboard.

 Demo